Skip to main content

 Configuring global security settings for your organization

-Customize GitHub Advanced Security features and create security managers to strengthen the security of your organization.
+Customize GitHub Advanced Security features to strengthen the security of your organization.

 Who can use this feature?